Blog

 If you are at a psychotherapy appointment for borderline personality disorder and you are describing frequent feelings of despair, but your journal entries reflect anger or mania, that can help guide your therapy sessions to uncover potential imbalances in how you perceive yourself.

-Borderline Personality Disorder Journal Prompts
+Borderline Personality Disorder (BPD) Journal Prompts

-Consider beginning with a slow and straightforward pace by writing down the details of your day – what you did, who you were with, and how you felt about it.
+Try beginning with a slow and straightforward pace by writing down the details of your day – what you did, who you were with, and how you felt about it.
 If you are already receiving psychotherapy for borderline personality disorder, you can ask your therapist for ideas that focus on your specific situation.
 If you want to challenge yourself, consider answering questions that require some self-reflection.

 • What brings you joy and why?